 The Butler Institute of American Art Turns 100

 A century ago, Joseph G. Butler Jr. opened a Youngstown museum dedicated to American artists.
-As the institution celebrates its centennial, its collection now numbers in the thousands.
+Its collection now numbers in the thousands.

 Joseph G. Butler Jr. saw “Snap the Whip” for the first time while visiting the 1876 Centennial Exhibition in Philadelphia.
 Winslow Homer, regarded as one of the greatest American artists of the 19th century, had painted it four years earlier.
 The 22-by-36-inch work depicting a group of children playing a game in an open field in front of a weathered red schoolhouse commanded a $1,000 price tag, yet Butler found the sum too steep.